ds-jrg/xgnn-dl/README.md

-# ExplGNNswithDL: Explaining Graph Neural Networks (GNN) using Class Expressions (CE) from Description Logics (DL)
+# Utilizing Description Logics for Global Explanations of Heterogeneous Graph Neural Networks

 We introduce a methodology to explain GNNs using Class Expressions (CE).
 Our approach is designed to work on heterogeneous datasets with diverse node types, edge types, and node features.
 The core idea is to leverage Class Expressions (CE) from the description logic EL, which provides support for intersections and exist-relations.

 ## TL;DR
-We explain graph neural networks using class expressions from description logic, which are found by generating graphs from them and averaging the GNN output.
+We explain graph neural networks using class expressions from description logic with one approach and two different scoring funcitons, one to generate faithful explanations and one to detect spurious correlations.

 ## Overview